 Next to two large lakes, the area around Fort Ranthambore quickly changes from dry and barren to jungle-like.
 From our experience, this is where visitors are most likely to view tigers.

-After all, it doesn’t take a genius to realize that during the most scorchingly hot days of summer that the park’s tigers would find relief near these massive watering holes.
+After all, it doesn’t take a genius to realize that during the most scorchingly hot days of summer, the park’s tigers will find relief near these massive watering holes.
 So, then the question is, why did we spend 12 hours driving around the desolate forest in the “hope” of spotting a tiger when park rangers knew exactly where they were located?

 Here are the seven things you need to know before visiting Ranthambore Tiger Reserve: